MediaMath/lambda-cron/README.md

 Contributions are welcome.
 You can find open issues with some features and improvements that would be good to have in **LambdaCron**.

-Before contribute we encourage to take a look of following [tips provided by GitHub](https://guides.github.com/activities/contributing-to-open-source/)
+Before contribute we encourage to take a look at the following [tips provided by GitHub](https://guides.github.com/activities/contributing-to-open-source/)